stfc/PSyclone/doc/user_guide/index.rst

    ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
    -----------------------------------------------------------------------------
-   Written by R. W. Ford and A. R. Porter, STFC Daresbury Lab Modified by I. Kavcic, Met Office
+   Written by R. W. Ford, A. R. Porter and S. Siso, STFC Daresbury Lab Modified by I. Kavcic, Met Office

 .. only:: html